 - Year 3 (2018/19): £22.0 million

 A large proportion of this investment will be distributed through grant awards to projects.
-There are two distinct rounds:
+There have been two distinct opportunities to apply:

-Round 1 – Round 1 for small-scale projects and pilots will be delivered by March 2017.
+Year 1 – for small-scale pilot projects delivered by March 2017.

-Round 2 – Large-scale collaborative projects to be delivered over the two year period 2017-2019 and create a step-change in bookable English tourism product for international consumers.
-(The deadline for expressions of interest was closed on 28 October 2016).
+Year 2 & 3 – for large-scale collaborative projects to be delivered over the two year period 2017-2019 and will create a step-change in bookable English tourism product for international consumers.